opencv/opencv/doc/tutorials/calib3d/camera_multiview_calibration/multiview_calibration.markdown

 * `--path_to_visualize` - path to results pickle file needed to run visualization
 * `--visualize` - visualization flag (True or False), if True only runs visualization but path_to_visualize must be provided
 * `--resize_image_detection` - True / False, if True an image will be resized to speed up corners detection
 * `--gt_file` - path to the file containing the ground truth.
-An example can be found in `opencv_extra/testdata/python/hololens_multiview_calibration_images/HololensCapture4/gt.txt`.
+An example can be found in `opencv_extra/testdata/python/hololens_multiview_calibration_images/HololensCapture4/gt.txt` (currently in pull request [1089](https://github.com/opencv/opencv_extra/pull/1089)).
 It is in the format
   ```
   K_0 (3 x 3)
   distortion_0 (1 row),